lukekevin/CluCHIME/README.md

 This CluCHIME library also streamlines and eases the various     relevant data  analysis from IAUTILS Python library.

 The IAUTILS library was developed by Dr. Shriharsh Tendulkar et al      at CHIME/FRB Collaboration.
-For running CluCHIME library successfully you will     need NUMPY, SCIPY, Scikit-Learn, IAUTILS and frb-common utils preinstalled.
+For running CluCHIME library successfully you will     need NUMPY, SCIPY, Scikit-Learn, IAUTILS and frb-common utils, DM_phase, FRB_constants libraries preinstalled.

-The later 2 libraries are closed CHIME/FRB libraries from GITHUB.
+The frb-common and FRB_constants libraries are closed CHIME/FRB libraries from GITHUB.

-The code      is slow and not efficiet in terms of memory usage and needs to updated      accordingly in future.
-The average run times for CLUSTERING ANALYSIS on      full data is ~6 hrs on  Dr. Shriharsh Tendulkar's workstation PRITHVI      at TIFR which has 128 GB ram, 14 TB of disk space.
-On regular PC's   the run times will be much higher.